 People living in rural areas of Africa often struggle to access vital services.
 Around 75% of maternal deaths can be avoided through timely access to vital childbirth-related care (Source: The World Bank).

-Our work includes an Emergency Transport Scheme to transport pregnant mothers with complications.
+Our work includes the use of Emergency Transport Schemes to transport pregnant mothers with complications, and children with severe malaria.
 We also help community health workers reach the families who need them.